ArapiAndi/TSP_Clustering_D-Gaps_Compression/README.md

 ### Getting Started
-The program is implemented in Python 3.7 and the perquisites are have installed the follow package:
+The program is implemented in Python 3.7 and the perquisites are have installed the following package:

 * ortools.constraint\_solver
 * numpy 1.18+